svsticky/sadserver/docs/deployment-new-production.md

 # Dump all databases to a file databases.sql, you will be prompted for the
 # mysql root password
-$ mysqldump --user root --databases dgdarc indievelopment koala sticky_wp > databases.sql
+$ mysqldump --user root --databases dgdarc indievelopment koala svsticky > databases.sql

 $ exit